Santos-Rui/Its-clocks-all-the-way-down/README.md

 <img src="Images/V2/PowerCables.jpg" width="450">

 At this point the soldering iron commited sudoku and melted itself, somwehow.
-So for now ill have this spaghetti bundle of data cables...
+So for now ill have this spaghetti bundle of data cables to match the code i'll write for it after.

 <img src="Images/V2/DataCables.jpg" width="450">